-The National Commission on Certification of Physician Assistants (NCCPA) announced a new PA certification maintenance process reflecting similar criteria to the recertification programs of the 24 member boards of the American Board of Medical Specialties (ABMS), which were approved in 2006.
-The current process requires 100 CME credits every two years (50 of which must be Category 1) and a recertification exam every six years.
+The National Commission on Certification of Physician Assistants (NCCPA) is implementing a new PA certification maintenance process reflecting similar criteria to the recertification programs of the 24 member boards of the American Board of Medical Specialties (ABMS), which were approved in 2006.

 Under the new certification maintenance process, there are two major changes:

-- The recertification exam requirement will be extended to every 10 years.
+- The recertification exam requirement is being extended from every six years to every 10 years.

-- PAs will still have to earn 100 CME credits every two years, but two new categories will be added: performance improvement (PI-CME) and self-assessment CME.
-Within the 50 credits required for Category 1, 20 of them will have to be earned via AAPA-accredited PI-CME and/or self-assessment activities.
+- PAs will still have to earn 100 CME credits every two years, but two new categories have been added called self-assessment and performance improvement CME (PI-CME).
+Within the 50 credits required for Category 1, 20 of them will have to be earned via AAPA accredited self-assessment and/or PI-CME activities.

-Many PAs are concerned about these changes, how and when it will affect them, and how it relates to them and their unique career.
-Below are answers to some of the most common questions we have been asked over the past several months.
+Many PAs have questions about these changes, how and when it will affect them, and how it relates to them and their own career path.
+Here are answers to some of the most common questions we have been asked over the past several months.

 When does this change begin?

-This change to certification maintenance begins in 2014.
+For some PAs, the transition to the new certification maintenance process began in 2014.
 This applies to new PAs who pass the PANCE in 2014 and practicing PAs who recertify in the 2012-2014 cycle.
 Others will transition after their next recertification cycle.
 For example, if you recertified in the 2010-2012 cycle, you will not transition to this new certification process until the 2018-2020 cycle when your current six-year recertification cycle ends.

-Of note, you can begin earning and logging self-assessment and/or PI-CME credits on May 1 of the year that you transition to the new requirements, even if you have not yet taken your PANRE for your current cycle.
+Also, during the year that you transition to the new requirements, you can begin earning and logging self-assessment and/or PI-CME credits on May 1st – for credit in the new process -- even if you have not yet taken your PANRE for your current cycle.

 The table below shows when the new CME process will affect you.